Table of contents

 Grow indoor plants as an alternative to an air-purifier.
 They are a more natural, attractive alternative and are good for your health.

-Collecting and storing seeds for tropical gardening of fruits and vegetables it is something we do regularly.
+Collecting and storing seeds for tropical gardening is something worth doing.
+We collect seeds from a number of tropical fruits and vegetables.